Mean-field games of optimal stopping: a relaxed solution approach: The model

-\paragraph{MFG formulation} In the limit of a large number of agents, we expect, from the law of large numbers, that the empirical measure $m^n_t$ converges to a \textit{deterministic} limiting distribution $m_t$ for each $t\in [0,T]$.
+where $m_t^N$ is given by $\eqref{empiricalmeas}$ with $\tau^{i}$ replaced by $\theta^{i}$, for each $i$. \paragraph{MFG formulation} In the limit of a large number of agents, we expect, from the law of large numbers, that the empirical measure $m^N_t$ converges to a \textit{deterministic} limiting distribution $m_t$ for each $t\in [0,T]$.
 The problem of each agent therefore consists in finding the optimal stopping time in the filtration generated by the individual noise of this agent only, and it is sufficient to work on a probability space supporting a single Brownian motion.

-Let $(\Omega, \mathcal F, \mathbb P)$ be a probability space supporting a standard Brownian motion $W$.
+Let $(\Omega, \mathcal F, \mathbb P)$ be a probability space supporting a standard $K$-dimensional Brownian motion $W$.
 We denote by $\mathbb F^W$ the natural filtration of $W$ completed with the sets of measure zero.
 In the MFG formulation, the state of the representative agent with initial value $x$ follows the dynamics

 where we write $X^x_\cdot$ as a shorthand for $X^{(0,x)}_\cdot$.
 As intimated in the introduction, the first step of the MFG approach consists in solving the following optimal stopping problem for the agent